2022 Open Sud de France

 The 2022 Open Sud de France was a tennis tournament played on indoor hard courts.
 It was the 35th edition of the event, and part of the ATP Tour 250 series of the 2022 ATP Tour.
-It took place at the Arena Montpellier in Montpellier, France, from January 31 to February 6, 2022.
+It took place at the Arena Montpellier in Montpellier, France, from 31 January until 6 February 2022.
+Sixth-seeded Alexander Bublik won the singles title.